rajsingmohapatro/playbook_demo/Cypress_best_practice.md

+# Cypress best practices

+The following page will document best practices when using Cypress for your UI automation framework.

-* beforeEach() -> login via API set state of application
+### Using beforeEach() hook to set state of your application

-* forEach() for looping through test data
+### Using forEach() for iterating through test data

-* breaking up spec files
+### Structuring test files so they aren't large

-* breaking up test data files
+### Structuring test data files so they aren't large

-* include description in test data files
+### Including descriptions in test data files

-* stub [Jun]
+### How to use and setup Stub

-* how share test data across test steps (call in before (not beforeEach))
+### How to call test data files and share across many test cases

-* Set state of test before running automation test
-* Having different environment configuration files (plugin/index.js)
+### Setup different environment configuration files to execute across different environments (e.g. Dev / Stg / Prod)

-* reporting / mochaawesome
+### Reporting test results

-* pageElement file.
-Elements per category (e.g. tabs, buttons, input field etc...)
+### Structuring and importing selectors from an external file and categorising them (e.g. tabs, buttons, input field etc...)

-* iframe example
+### iFrame